Home Contact Us About Us Links Topical Index Visit our Bookshop

 Thank you for your mission and calling to discern the many voices out in the world and church today.
 I came upon your site when I did a search about "Soaking Prayer."
 As I suspected, when an acquaintance mentioned of her involvement as a speaker for the Toronto movement, of its dangers to the "New Age" and "Feel Good" craze of christianity. :(

-I also was reaquainted with some concerns with Rick Warren's "Purpose" series and FOF endorsement to the "Sacred" series.
-I have the "Sacred Marraige" book in my bedroom from a friend & Women's leader @ our church.
+I also was reacquainted with some concerns with Rick Warren's "Purpose" series and FOF endorsement to the "Sacred" series.
+I have the "Sacred Marriage" book in my bedroom from a friend & Women's leader @ our church.
 God has told us to discern the spirits of this world & church.
 I forwarded this to my accountability partner & her husband, an elder and head of our "Men's ministry."

 Thank you and God bless!